teekennedy/update-a-changelog/README.md

 # Update a Changelog

 Automates the addition of CHANGELOG.md entries according to [Keep a Changelog].
-Maintain a Changelog lets you focus on the part of keeping a changelog that matters - documenting notable changes as they are introduced.
+Update a Changelog lets you focus on the part of keeping a changelog that matters - documenting notable changes as they are introduced.
 Never deal with changelog-related merge conflicts, approved PRs needing re-review after resolving these conflicts, or changelog entries getting inserted under the